Skip to main content

 Shell

-# Setup your directory and initialize the project
+# Set up your directory and initialize the project

 mkdir bridge-kit-quickstart-transfer-eth-to-sol